-ACTG300 was a multi-center, randomized, double-blind study that provided for comparison of EPIVIR plus RETROVIR to didanosine monotherapy.
-A total of 471 symptomatic, HIV-1-infected therapy-naive pediatric patients were enrolled in these 2 treatment arms.
-The median age was 2.7 years (range 6 weeks to 14 years), the mean baseline CD4+ cell count was 868 cells/mm3, and the mean baseline plasma HIV-1 RNA was 5.0 log10 copies/mL.
-The median duration that patients remained on study was approximately 10 months.
+ACTG300 was a multi-center, randomized, double-blind study that provided for comparison of lamivudine plus zidovudine with didanosine monotherapy.
+A total of 471 symptomatic, HIV-1-infected therapy-naive (\leq 56 days of antiretroviral therapy) pediatric patients were enrolled in these 2 treatment arms.
+The median age was 2.7 years (range 6 weeks to 14 years), 58% were female, and 86% were non-Caucasian.
+The mean baseline CD4+ cell count was 868 cells/mm3 (mean: 1,060 cells/ mm3 and the range: 0 to 4,650 cells/ mm3 for patients \leq 5 years of age; mean: 419 cells/ mm3 and range: 0 to 1,555 cells/ mm3 for patients >5 years of age) and the mean baseline plasma HIV-1 RNA was 5.0 log10 copies/mL.
+The median duration on study was 10.1 months for the patients receiving lamivudine plus zidovudine and 9.2 months for patients receiving didanosine monotherapy.
 Results are summarized in Table 10.